knowsys/nemo-doc/src/content/docs/reference/builtins.md

 - `LOG(x,y)`: computes the logarithm of x to base y
 - `POW(x,y)`: computes the power of x to the y.
 - `REM(x,y)`: computes the remainder of dividing x by y.
+- `BITSHL(x,y)`: computes the bitwise left shift of value x by the base y.
+- `BITSHR(x,y)`: computes the bitwise arithmetic right shift of value x by the base y.
+- `BITSHRU(x,y)`: computes the bitwise logical right shift of value x by the base y.

 And finally, the following functions can be called with arbitrary many input parameters:
 - `SUM(x_1, ..., x_n)`: computes the sum of the given arguments